Benefits of Using beef-tallow-for-cooking

 Benefits of Using Beef Tallow

-• Nutritional Value: Contains vitamins and healthy fats, including CLA (conjugated linoleic acid).
+• Nutritional Value: Vitamins and healthy fat- contains CLA (conjugated linoleic acid).

 Delicious Recipes Featuring Beef Tallow